 Because the pin now specifies two numbers, you can vote for Green and Brown separately.

 Instead of having to pick one spot on a number line, you can cast two votes with a single pick.

 In the example, we can see that the voter is just past the halfway point on liking Green tea and not to the halfway point on liking Brown tea.
 We can see the voter likes tea okay (but not hugely) and prefers Green to Brown.

-If you don’t like tea at all, your vote would fall at the zero-zero point on the lower-left.
+If you don’t like tea at all, your vote falls at the zero-zero point in the lower-left.